elsampsa/homepage/docs/index.rst

 ===============

 .. meta::
-   :description: Homepage of Sampsa Riikonen, an expert in python and c++
+   :description: Homepage of Sampsa Riikonen, a pro in Python and C++ :)
    :keywords: python, c++, video surveillance

 Welcome to my (brief) homepage